KomodoPlatform/komodo-wallet-mobile/README.md

 </p>

 ## Unleashing the Power of AtomicDEX API 💡
 We've made this repository public to showcase the incredible potential of the AtomicDEX API and to spark interest among companies looking to integrate this game-changing technology into their own applications.
-Our goal is to drive innovation and expand the reach of decentralized exchange technology worldwide.
+Our goal is to drive innovation and expand the reach of decentralised exchange technology worldwide.

 ## Exciting Features 🌟
-- **Non-custodial wallet:** You're in control - only you have access to your private keys.
+- **Non-custodial wallet:** You're in control - only you can access your private keys.
 - **Decentralized exchange:** Trade cryptocurrencies effortlessly across blockchain networks with atomic swap technology, bypassing the need for a middleman.
 - **500+ Listed Cryptocurrencies:** A vast and ever-growing list of supported cryptocurrencies.
 - **Unlimited markets:** Over 300,000 completed atomic swaps and a staggering 10,000+ trading pairs.